 Children’s brain is wired to want to know how things function from the moment they are born.
 Kids apply and develop math principles like counting and sorting and problem-solving abilities that they will need in school in their daily lives.

-Youngsters who attend ECE will better understand problem-solving and critical thinking skills and will be able to apply them in everyday situations.
+Youngsters who attend ECD will better understand problem-solving and critical thinking skills and will be able to apply them in everyday situations.

 Self-control refers to expressing and managing emotions appropriately, and it is critical for academic performance and overall growth.